alexjlockwood/android-2048-strings/README.md

  1. Download/clone this repository to your local machine.

- 2. The English `string`s are located in the `values/` directory, and are contained in four files:
+ 2. The English `string`s that need to be translated are located in the `values/` directory, and are contained in four files:
      * **`strings.xml`** contains `string`s used by the application that need to be translated.
      * **`short_description.txt`** contains the "short description" promo message that is displayed on the Play Store.
 The Play Store enforces an *80 character limit*.
      * **`full_description.txt`** contains the "full description" message that is displayed on the Play Store.
 The Play Store enforces a *4000 character limit*.
      * **`do_not_translate.xml`** contains `string`s used by the application that don't need to be translated.
 You can ignore this file.
  3. Translated `string`s should go in the `values-XXX/strings.xml`, `values-XXX/short_description.txt`,